 NOTE 1: Removal and addition of the same drb-Identity in a single radioResourceConfig is not supported.
 In case drb-Identity is removed and added due to reconfiguration with sync or re-establishment with the full configuration option, the network can use the same value of drb-Identity.

 NOTE 2: When determining whether a drb-Identity value is part of the current UE configuration, the UE does not distinguish which RadioBearerConfig and DRB-ToAddModList that DRB was originally configured in.
-To re-associate a DRB with a different key (KeNB to S-KeNB or vice versa), the network provides the drb-Identity value in the (target) drb-ToAddModList and sets the reestablishPDCP flag.
+To re-associate a DRB with a different key (KeNB to S-KgNB or vice versa), the network provides the drb-Identity value in the (target) drb-ToAddModList and sets the reestablishPDCP flag.
 The network does not list the drb-Identity in the (source) drb-ToReleaseList.